iTzCrutchie/qbx_stashes/README.md

 # qbx_stashes
 Custom Stashes for qbox and ox_inventory

-## ✨ Features
+## Features

 - Server-side setup of stashes with ox_inventory
-- Allows the simple creation of stashes for multiple jobs, gangs, or public stashes
+- Simple creation of stashes for multiple jobs, gangs, or public stashes

 ### Dependencies